 The overall risk associated with the release of Mp-Hybrid was estimated to be low.
 However, this finding should be interpreted with caution, as it reflects expert judgement rather than empirical evidence.

 Expert elicitation is a recognised approach for informing decision-making under uncertainty (Martin et al., 2012; Wiser et al., 2016), particularly in the early stages of technological development.
+This approach is increasingly recommended in environmental risk assessment frameworks for emerging biotechnologies, where empirical data are limited (Devos et al., 2022).
 Nevertheless, such approaches are inherently subject to cognitive and methodological limitations, including biases and variability in expert opinion (Coppersmith et al., 2009; O’Hagan et al., 2008).

 The relatively low probability scores assigned to most factors suggest that experts consider adverse events unlikely.
 However, the presence of moderate consequence scores for several factors indicates that potentially significant impacts cannot be excluded.
 This asymmetry between likelihood and consequence is typical in emerging risk assessments and justifies a precautionary and adaptive management approach.